 Reason: They were protecting the trees from armed loggers who were contracted to cut down trees in the forest.

-This date and incident is locally known as the Chipko Andolan or the tree-hugging movement and is considered a watershed moment in the history of India’s ecological activism.
-The event highlights the importance of forests in the lives of native people.
-They understand this not only because they depend on the forests for food and fuel, but they also know the significance of forests for activities like water purification, and soil stabilization, among other benefits.
+The event highlights the importance of forests in the lives of native and indigenous people.
+They not only depend on the forests for food and fuel, but they also understand the significance of forests for activities such as water purification and soil stabilisation, among other benefits.

 However, the same respect is sometimes ignored or forgotten by modern societies.
 This is evident in the level of deforestation that is reaching massive proportions across the globe.
 Huge tracts of land are being cleared for agriculture, mining, industries, and household needs.

-Each one of us has utilized the benefits that our forests provide.
-Therefore it is extremely significant that we reiterate the reasons why forests are important and appreciate their beauty and necessity.
-Let us look at some of the key functions of forests.
+Each one of us has utilised the benefits that our forests provide.
+Therefore, it is extremely significant that we reiterate the reasons why forests are important and appreciate their beauty and necessity.

 Generates Oxygen